Health Benefits of Red Light Therapy: Legit or Hype?

 In addition to stimulating ATP production in the mitochondria, red light is involved in a phenomenon known as hormesis.
 It creates a temporary, low-dose metabolic stress by promoting a low-level inflammatory response and an increase in free radicals.
 This stress causes the body to activate its defense system, which will attack the free radicals and resolve the inflammation.

 (You may have the idea that stress is always bad.
 While chronic, high-dose “eustress” is proven to be bad for the human organism, hormesis is achieved through exercise, muscle building activities, sauna use, and many other processes that are highly beneficial for the body.)

 Because of these properties, red and NIR light have been found to possess amazing healing potential.
 My friend Ari Whitten, an energy and fatigue specialist, lists over 23 effects these types of lights have on the human body, as documented in recent scientific literature, in his book, The Ultimate Guide to Red Light Therapy.5

 Top 11 Red Light Therapy Health Benefits

 Here are what I consider the most remarkable health benefits of red and NIR light:

 1. Supports weight loss as well as fat and cellulite reduction.

-While the exact mechanism is unclear, it appears that this type of light stimulates blood circulation and causes fat cells to release their fatty acids back into the bloodstream where it can be burned for fuel.
+While the exact mechanism is unclear, it appears that this type of light stimulates blood circulation by triggering production of nitric oxide, a vasodilator, and causes fat cells to release their fatty acids back into the bloodstream where it can be burned for fuel.